 This client and his mother were very lucky.
 The National Highway Traffic Safety Administration (NHTSA) reports that in the year of 2010 alone, nearly 7,600 people died in rollover accidents.

-At Julie A. Rice, Attorney at Law, & Affiliates, our personal injury lawyers have successfully represented hundreds, if not thousands, of people and families who have suffered because of rollover accidents.
-If you have been injured, or a loved one has been tragically killed, then contact us immediately for your free legal consultation at 770-865-8654 or via email at email@example.com.
+At Julie A. Rice, Attorney at Law, & Affiliates, our personal injury attorneys in Georgia have successfully represented hundreds, if not thousands, of people and families who have suffered because of rollover accidents.
+If you have been injured, or a loved one has been tragically killed, then contact us immediately for your free legal consultation at 770-865-8654 or via email at firstname.lastname@example.org.
 We also welcome inquiries through our website.
 We look forward to hearing from you and discussing your case.